sparisi/gym_minatar/README.md

 (moving in 3 timesteps), or 1.0 (moving next timestep).
 Note that these values encode <i>when</i> the car will move but not their actual <i>speed</i>.
 <br>
-Also, note that car wrap around the screen (e.g., second car moving to the left).
+Also, note that car wrap around the screen.
+For example, the second car is moving to the right but its trail is still in the rightmost tile (its previous position).
 </p>

 <table>